Ten healthy snacks for kids

 A family favourite kids love popcorn!

-You can prepare these at home and store in air tight containers.
+You can prepare these at home and store them in air-tight containers.

 This recipe is for wild rosemary popcorn which makes a delicious change.

-Corn kernels are also incredibly budget friendly and is available all year round.
-Just be mindful of how much oil and salt is added when preparing it.
+Corn kernels are also incredibly budget-friendly and are available all year round.
+Just be mindful of how much oil and salt are added when preparing it.

-Apart from this, it’s a delicious source of fibre and a bowl can be happily shared amongst friends after school or if added in your child’s lunch box.
+Apart from this, it’s a delicious source of fibre and a bowl can be happily shared amongst friends after school or if added to your child’s lunch box.

 Homemade flap jack

-Public Health England have recommended that children reduce their intake of added sugars.
+Public Health England has recommended that children reduce their intake of added sugars.
 Although breakfast cereals and sweetened drinks are one of the biggest sources of added sugar in children’s diets, baking can be another.

 If your child enjoys the taste of sweetened foods then don’t despair.
 They don’t need to completely give up sweetened foods.

 Instead, I would encourage you to bake together so that you can control the overall amount of added sugars.

-This milk free fig and dark chocolate flapjack is a strong contender but I’ll be honest, it does contain a fair amount of sugar.
-You could try reducing the brown sugar by half and try adding a banana instead to sweeten naturally.
+This milk-free fig and dark chocolate flapjack is a strong contender but I’ll be honest, it does contain a fair amount of sugar.
+You could try reducing the brown sugar by half and try adding a banana instead to sweeten it naturally.

 The final recipe should then be lower in added sugars.
 Alternatively, keep the portion sizes small and try not to make this the hero snack.

 Offer it with fruit, sliced vegetables and any of the other healthy snack options described in this post.

 Do you want to learn more about how to put together a nutritious meal plan for your children?

 The humble toast often gets overlooked but is a brilliant snack.
-It’s a smart carbohydrate providing the right sources of energy from carbohydrates, fibre and when topped with protein like hummus or similar dips prepared using tahini can be a filling and nutritious mini meal.
+It’s a smart carbohydrate providing the right sources of energy from carbohydrates, and fibre and when topped with protein like hummus or similar dips prepared using tahini can be a filling and nutritious mini-meal.